tera-alkahest/alkahest/README.md

 [tera-proxy](https://github.com/meishuu/tera-proxy), but written in a .NET language so that it could easily use the Windows Presentation Foundation libraries for the purpose of making a UI overlay for the game.
-It has since grown to be a more general-purpose framework for TERA modding.
+It has since grown to be a more general-purpose framework for TERA modding, featuring tools and APIs for accessing data stored with the game client.

 ## Features

 * **.NET plugins:** Plugins can be written in any .NET language, including C#, F#, Nemerle, etc.
+* **Client analysis tools:** Data mining tools allow extraction of opcodes, system messages, and data center keys, as well as decryption of the client's data center files.
 * **Complete region support:** All TERA regions are supported: EU, JP, KR, NA, RU, and TW.
 * **Fast packet serialization**: Specialized serialization functions are